openpublishoperation/mim-docs-psprocessing/mim-cmdlets/FIMAutomation/vlatest/Unregister-AuthenticationWorkflow.md

 ```

 ### -AuthenticationWorkflowName
-The display name of the authentication workflow which you wish to unregister the user from.
+Specifies the display name of the authentication workflow which you wish to unregister the user from.

 ```yaml
 Type: String